google/googletest/googletest/README.md

 Enabling this option will make gtest link the runtimes dynamically too, and match the project in which it is included.

+#### C++ Standard Version

+An environment that supports C++11 is required in order to successfully build Google Test.
+One way to ensure this is to specify the standard in the top-level project, for example by using the `set(CMAKE_CXX_STANDARD 11)` command.
+If this is not feasible, for example in a C project using Google Test for validation, then it can be specified by adding it to the options for cmake via the `DCMAKE_CXX_FLAGS` option.

 ### Legacy Build Scripts

 Before settling on CMake, we have been providing hand-maintained build